cloudmelon/oss-cicd-devops/README.md

 ## Define your CI pipeline

-In your CI pipeline, you need to definne as the following :
+In your CI pipeline, you need to define as the following, if you're going to automate your test, you'll need to define the test in prior :

 ```
 - stage: Build